Email Throttling & Warm-Up

 To increase your sending reputation, you should:

-- Not increase sending volumes by too much within a short window of time.
+- Do not increase sending volumes too quickly within a short timeframe.

 - Reduce the number of bounced emails.